robertalanis/word-guess-node-app/README.md

   * A string value to store the underlying character for the letter
   * A boolean value that stores whether that letter has been guessed yet
-  * A function that returns the underlying character if the letter has been guessed, or a placeholder (underscore) if the letter has not been guessed
+  * A function that returns the underlying character if the letter has been guessed, or a placeholder (underscore) if the letter has not been guessed.
+    * This function also returns a a space ` `  if the the solution is made up of two words as is the case with `Costa Rica`, `Dominican Republic`, and `El Salvador`
   * A function that takes a character as an argument and checks it against the underlying character, updating the stored boolean value to true if it was guessed correctly

 * **Word.js**: Contains a constructor, Word that depends on the Letter constructor.
 This is used to create an object representing the current word the user is attempting to guess.